-We took a little vacation over Spring Break, so I’m just now getting around to posting something for St. Patrick’s Day — Guinness Brownies.
+We took a little vacation over Spring Break, so I'm just now getting around to posting something for St. Patrick's Day -- Small Batch Guinness Brownies.
 Along with a slight flavor of beer, the Guinness Brownies have an interesting dense, chocolaty, non-greasy texture.
 The chocolate flavor is strong, while the beer just enhances the bitterness of the bittersweet.

 Small Batch Guinness Brownies

-- 6 tablespoons unsweetened Hershey’s Dark cocoa powder
+- 6 tablespoons unsweetened Dutch process cocoa powder (35 grams)

-- 3 tablespoons unsalted room temperature butter cut up
+- 3 tablespoons unsalted room temperature butter, cut into chunks (42 grams)

-- 1/3 cup white chocolate chips plus extra for garnish
+- ⅓ cup white chocolate chips plus extra for garnish (56 grams)

 - 2 large eggs